wp-plugins/si-contact-form/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 2.8.2 =
+- (07 Aug 2010) - More improvements to the CAPTCHA test page.
+- Added captcha-temp directory permission check to alert the admin if there is a problem.
+This check is on the admin settings page, the captcha test page, and when posting the captcha.

 = 2.8.1 =
 - (01 Aug 2010) - PHP Sessions are no longer required for the CAPTCHA.
 The new method uses temporary files to store the CAPTCHA codes until validation.
 PHP sessions can still be reactivated by unchecking the setting: "Use CAPTCHA without PHP session".